Getting Started·

 Set Up Your First MCP Server in 5 Minutes

-This guide walks you through installing your first MCP server and connecting it to Claude Desktop.
+This guide walks you through installing your first MCP server (the Filesystem server) and connecting it to Claude Desktop, turning a standard LLM chat interface into a capable local coding assistant.

 Prerequisites